macaroni-os/macaroni-site/site/content/blog/phoenix-23.11.md

 5. Continue the improvement of our documentation

-# We waiting for you
+# We are waiting for you

 We waiting for you in our [Discord Server](https://discord.gg/AMuVCRZEvG).